heistp/l4s-tests/README.tpl.md

 before introducing an ambiguous definition of the CE signal in the presence of [fq_codel deployments](#deployments-of-fq_codel).

+See the [Scenario 3](#scenario-3-codel-variable-rate) results, in particular for TCP Prague through fq_codel, to look at what happens when rates vary several times over the course of a flow.

 ### Burst Intolerance

 The default marking scheme used in the DualPI2 L queue begins at a shallow, sub